aegenet/belt/packages/belt-ofields/README.md

 # @aegenet/belt-ofields

-> Object fields, retrieve fields of an object with values
+> Object fields, retrieve fields (and values) of an object

 ## 💾 Installation